Sara Mcvey, president

 Lindsay has lived in Seattle for over ten years moving here from Milwaukee, Wisconsin where she graduated from the University of Wisconsin-Milwaukee with a BS in Architectural Studies.
 As a professional in the field of Architecture for nine years she has worked on a range of multi-family, commercial and mixed-use projects in many of Seattle’s neighborhoods.
 She is currently a Project Manager working to become professionally licensed at S+H Works, a small but ambitious architecture firm in Capitol Hill.
 Four years ago she was introduced to First Hill through the Quarter Lounge softball team and she is looking forward to another summer as their starting pitcher.
 With a little over a year of residency in First Hill she’s proud to represent renters, dog owners, car owners, walking commuters and young professionals.
 Lindsay is interested in connecting with residents, given the chance, to learn a little about what they’re proud to represent in this neighborhood.

-Resident, First Hill
+First Hill resident

 Todd Seneker is the Managing Director of all real estate investment strategies at Columbia Pacific Advisors.
 Todd has overall accountability for land acquisition, contract negotiations, and management of multiple relationships with a selected team of brokers, architects, contractors, consultants, operators, development partners and financial partners.
 Since joining Columbia Pacific Advisors, Todd has led the acquisition, development and/or re-positioning efforts for over 2,500 senior housing units, approximately 1,200 multi-family units, and over 800,000sf of commercial space throughout the US.
 Prior to joining Columbia Pacific Advisors, Todd was an Investment Director with Schnitzer West, where he oversaw the acquisition, development and ongoing operations of approximately 1,200 residential units located throughout the Puget Sound Region.
 In addition, he also was responsible for risk management activities across the Schnitzer West development and asset management groups (office, multifamily, industrial and mixed-use).
 Todd graduated with a B.A. in Economics from Dartmouth College and has an MBA from the Anderson School at UCLA.